rjoken/speedpastes/README.md

 ## Authentication

-This appication has basic email and password authentication with rails default implementation, however some changes have been made to facilitate the invite code system.
+This application has basic email and password authentication with rails default implementation, however some changes have been made to facilitate the invite code system.

 ## Testing